rise8-us/rise8-us/docs/practice-playbook.md

 #### Code Review

-We believe code review is important whether you're pairing or not.
-This code review can come in various forms depending on pairing status.
-### When Pairing
-We believe pairing serves as a "code review" in of itself and therefore additional code reviews are not necessary.
+Code review is necessary whether you're pairing or not.
+We believe pairing serves as a "code review" in and of itself and therefore additional code reviews are not necessary.
+When soloing, Merge/Pull Requests should be used to review code.

-### When Solo
-When soloing, Merge/Pull Requests should be used to code review.

-We highly recommend code review be completed, pairing can be a way to complete this (and why we view commiting to master directly as a valid practice).
 Regardless of MR/PR or commiting directly to main/master, testing needs to be completed on new functionality before it is committed and pushed to main/master.
 `#YouBreakItYouBuyIt`

 #### HOOKS
-Consdering the optionality of MRs/PRs, we strongly encourage the use of commit hooks to further ensure code quality.
+We strongly encourage the use of commit hooks to further ensure code quality.
 These hooks can range from enforcing commit formats to running unit tests and may be left up to the team to decide.

 #### MERGE REQUEST COMMENTS
 We encourage comments/suggestions/questions/discussion/etc. on MR per our belief in strong opinions loosely held >> better resulting code
-Branch commits should be rebased and squashed before merging to keep the git history cleaner.

 #### REBASE
 We encourage squashing and rebasing to preserve the cleanliness and readability of the git history on the master branch.
 This should only be performed by an engineer that understands the rebasing process in order to avoid causing irreparable damage to the master branch.
+If done correctly, there should be no explicit merge commits.

+NOTE: Certain technologies (i.e. GitLab) default behavior creates merge commits.
+This can be changed.

 #### COMMIT MESSAGES
+Commit messages should be a brief, concise description in imperative tense of what the commit adds, with the appropriate authors (alternating authors or using tools such as git with .git-together), and the ID of the corresponding story.
 Using industry standards such as [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) are not required but teams may choose to follow any given industry standard.
-Commit messages should be a brief, concise description in imperative tense of what the commit adds, with the appropriate authors (alternating authors or using tools such as git with .git-together), and the ID of the corresponding story.

 #### BRANCH NAMING
 Branch naming should be clear and concise.
-We reccomend the convention of including the story ID followed by a few words for the branch's purpose, using dashes (-) as the delimiter.
+We recommend the convention of including the story ID followed by a few words for the branch's purpose, using dashes (-) as the delimiter.

 #### BRANCH MAINTENANCE
-Cleanup/remove branches post merge/pull request completion.
+Cleanup/remove branches post merge completion.
 Developers should be wary and not have too many inactive/stale branches linger.
 Abandoned branches should be removed to avoid Git pollution.